rojopolis/spellcheck-github-actions/README.md

 ## Spellcheck Configuration File

 You can either provide a path to the configuration file or save a file in the root of your repository with a predefined name (list below).
-If `configPath` is provided then it will be used and the other configuration options will be ignored.
-If `configPath` is not provided then the repository is searched after a first match
+If `config_path` is provided then it will be used and the other configuration options will be ignored.
+If `config_path` is not provided then the repository is searched after a first match

 Example:

 ```yaml
 name: Spellcheck Action
 on: push